 Since 2000, the Swiss armed force department has maintained the Onyx intelligence gathering system to monitor satellite communications.

-Switzerland went from a largely rural country to an urban one between 1930 and 2000.
+Switzerland went from a largely rural country to an urban one from 1930 to 2000.

-In 2001, the first series of seven bilateral agreements between Switzerland and the EU took effect, liberalizing trade ties, including the free movement of persons.
+In 2001, seven bilateral agreements liberalised trade ties, including the free movement of persons.

-In 2002, Switzerland became a full member of the United Nations, marking a shift from its traditional neutrality.
-It was the first state to join the UN via referendum.
+In 2002, Switzerland became a full member of the United Nations, marking the first state to join the UN by referendum.

 In 2002, Switzerland became a full member of the United Nations.